jbaldwin/libcoro/.githooks/readme-template.md

 Before getting to an example there are two methods of scheduling work onto an i/o scheduler, the first is by having the caller maintain the lifetime of the task being scheduled and the second is by moving or transfering owership of the task into the i/o scheduler.
 The first can allow for return values but requires the caller to manage the lifetime of the coroutine while the second requires the return type of the task to be void but allows for variable or unknown task lifetimes.
 Transferring task lifetime to the scheduler can be useful, e.g. for a network request.

-The example provided here shows an i/o scheduler that spins up a basic `coro::net::tcp_server` and a `coro::net::tcp_client` that will connect to each other and then send a request and a response.
+The example provided here shows an i/o scheduler that spins up a basic `coro::net::tcp::server` and a `coro::net::tcp::client` that will connect to each other and then send a request and a response.

 ```C++
 ${EXAMPLE_CORO_IO_SCHEDULER_CPP}